qubic-li/client/README.md

 Find more information about the "principle of least privilege" on wikipedia: https://en.wikipedia.org/wiki/Principle_of_least_privilege

 ## Pool Mining
 If you don't want to operate your own Qubic infrastructure.
 You can join the qubic.li pool mining.
-You can either register an account on qubic.li or you can join pool mining register-less.
+You can either register an account (highly recomended) on http://app.qubic.li or you can join pool mining register-less.

 If you want to create your own account, follow the instructions here: https://doc.qubic.world/becoming-a-computor-miner/how-to-participate